mozilla-services/buildhub/jobs/README.rst

 * ``NB_RETRY_REQUEST`` (default: ``3``)
 * ``TIMEOUT_SECONDS`` (default: ``300``)

-The following entry point can be used as an Amazon Lambda function:
+To use this script as an Amazon Lambda function, use the entry point:

 * ``buildhub.lambda_s3_inventory:lambda_handler``